PyTorch

 PyTorch utilises the tensor as a fundamental data type, similarly to NumPy.
 Training is facilitated by a reversed automatic differentiation system, Autograd, that constructs a directed acyclic graph of the operations (and their arguments) executed by a model during its forward pass.
 With a loss, backpropagation is then undertaken.

 As of 2025, PyTorch remains one of the most popular deep learning libraries, alongside others such as TensorFlow and Keras.
-A number of commercial deep learning architectures are built on top of PyTorch, including ChatGPT, Tesla Autopilot, Uber's Pyro, Hugging Face's Transformers, and Catalyst.
+It can be installed using Anaconda package managers.
+A number of commercial deep learning architectures are built on top of PyTorch, including ChatGPT, Tesla Autopilot, Uber's Pyro, and Hugging Face's Transformers.